 Grass-cloth wallpaper packs a lot of style into a single decor element.
 It offers unmatched visual texture for walls, ups the elegance quotient for traditional rooms, and can provide distinctive color, too.
 There are tons of gorgeous ways to dress up rooms with grass-cloth wallpaper, but it does have some installation and care considerations.
-Here's a primer to help you decide if grass-cloth wallpaper is right for you.
+Here's a primer to help you decide if grass-cloth wallpaper is the right design choice for your room.

-What is grass-cloth wallpaper?
+What is Grass-Cloth Wallpaper?

 Traditional, natural grass cloth is created through a complex process that uses sea grass strands and thin cotton thread, both of which are adhered to a light backing, typically rice paper.
 Most grass-cloth wallpapers have a single linear texture that's usually installed vertically, although some may have a basket-weave pattern that offers both vertical and horizontal patterning.

 Grass cloth comes in traditional wallpaper rolls, typically either 30 or 36 inches wide.
 Like all wallpaper, grass cloth must be adhered to walls, but the delicate paper that backs most natural grass cloth usually requires the use of non-staining pastes.
 Adhesive can be applied in one of two ways: either to the back of the grass-cloth panel or to the wall directly.
 Keep in mind that the seams between panels of grass cloth can be difficult, if not impossible, to conceal and are often integrated into the design.
 And sometimes the color variance from one roll to the next can be quite pronounced.

 Most natural grass-cloth wallpaper can only be lightly dusted or vacuumed; any moisture in cleaning products will damage it.
 Faux grass-cloth wallpaper is often made of vinyl, which can typically be cleaned with soapy water and a soft sponge.
 Wipe away the remaining soap with a clean, damp sponge, then dry the surface with a microfiber towel.